bitovi/academy/src/typescript/6-interfaces.md

 ### Classes Implementing Interfaces

 In the case that a class needs to follow an object structure, we can use interfaces to define that 'contract'.

-EXPLAIN MORE HERE - MIXING IN CLASSES VS. INTERFACES.
-WHY INTERFACES OVER CLASSES.
-LOOSE COUPLING SHOW BENEFITS OF INTERFACE.
-SHOW FUNCTION TAKING INTERFACE

 @sourceref ./6-3-classes.html
 @codepen

 ### Interfaces in Functions

 Interfaces are incredibly useful in describing the shape of objects we want to use in multiple situations.
-The following functions both require a ``Dinosaur`` object shape we've defined in the interface.
+The following functions both require a ``Dinosaur`` object shape we've defined in the ``Dinosaur`` interface.

 @sourceref ./6-3-2-functions.html
 @codepen